milzj/tidalsaa/tidalfarm/nominal/README.md

 ## Uncertain bottom friction and viscosity: A case study

 Are optimal turbine densities **sensitive** towards changes in bottom friction and viscosity?
 To shed light on this question, we compute optimal turbine densities for several bottom friction and viscosity parameters.
+Below we present four figures depicting optimal turbine densitiesa and corresponding bottom friction and viscosity parameter values.
+Here bottom friction and viscosity are constants and not spatially varying.
 [Kreitmeier, Draper, Borthwick, and van den Bremer (2019)](https://royalsocietypublishing.org/doi/full/10.1098/rsos.180941) analyze the effect of uncertain bottom friction on estimates of tidal current power.

 ![](output/Bottom_Friction_Viscosity/29-Jul-2023-16-57-27/bottom_friction_0.001_viscosity_1.0/solution_best_n_100_friction_0.001_viscosity_1.0.png)